Adaptive Policy Synchronization for Scalable Reinforcement Learning: Methods

 \subsection{Programmer-Centric Interface and SLURM Integration}

 ClusterEnv is designed for conceptual economy: users write conventional single-node RL code and seamlessly gain distributed simulation.
-The following example shows how a programmer can run distributed rollouts using SLURM, while keeping the training loop simple and portable:
+The following example shows how a programmer can run distributed rollouts using SLURM, a widely used HPC workload manager, while keeping the training loop simple and portable:

 All orchestration, communication, and divergence tracking are handled internally.
 The user maintains control over the learning loop and is free to use any reinforcement learning library or model implementation.